Keep in Touch

 Sick Day

 Sickly characters hold a certain romanticized (sickly) appeal.
 Mary Lennox in The Secret Garden.
 Mary Ingalls (once she went blind) in the Little House books.
 Jane Eyre’s pious childhood friend Helen Burns.
 Beth in Little Women.
-Joan Didion in her essay about migraine, “In Bed.”
-I thought of them all this morning, as I lay propped up with an ice pack on my forehead.
-Husband slept solidly next to me, dawn light edged the curtains, and I had to throw up.
-Yes, a migraine—though not nearly as severe as Didion’s.
-Mine was banished with a pill, a trip down the … Continue reading
+Joan Didion in her … Continue reading

 Vacation Reading

 Read anything good on vacation?
 We haven’t even decided where we’re going this year—Grand Tetons?
 Hawaii?
 Yosemite?
 Stinson Beach?—and already I’m answering the question.
-You see, as soon as I start thinking about where, I start considering what books to bring.
-I go away for a weekend and I bring a bag full of novels and a few months’ backlog of New Yorkers.
-It’s not just a question of overestimating my time; it’s a question of what I’ll be in the mood for.
-An Adam Gopnik essay?
-A Donna Leon mystery?
-Time to read up on the situation in Syria, … Continue reading
+You see, as soon as I start thinking about where, I start considering what books to … Continue reading

 Posted in reading